Bartlett-Hayward Company

+Bartlett-Hayward Company was an American metalworking company with large foundry, fabrication, and construction business lines, located in Baltimore, Maryland.
+Founded in the 1830s, it was independent until 1925 and since 1927 was owned by Koppers, of which it remained a division long afterward.

-Bartlett-Hayward Company was a metalworking foundry located in Baltimore, Maryland founded in 1837.
-The company engaged initially in the production of latrobe stoves, but by the end of the nineteenth century, its Pigtown complex was the largest iron foundry in the United States, with a diverse output including cast-iron architecture, steam heating equipment, machine parts, railroad engines and piston rings.
+The company engaged initially in the production of Latrobe stoves, but by the end of the nineteenth century, its Pigtown complex was the largest iron foundry in the United States, with a diverse output including cast-iron architecture, steam heating equipment, machine parts, railroad engines and piston rings.

 During the peak of cast-iron architecture in the nineteenth century, the company was well known for its ornate building façades, which were shipped nationally.
 Among their notable projects were their contributions to the Sun Iron Building (1851) in Baltimore and the Harper Brothers Building (1854) in New York City, together credited as among the first major iron-front buildings in the United States.

+In the late nineteenth and early twentieth centuries, Bartlett-Hayward expanded to become the country's largest producer of gas holders, sending ironworkers far and wide to erect them, mostly for municipal and industrial gasworks.

+During World War I, the company made munitions, ship propellers, and other materiel for the United States and its allies.
+It made millions of artillery shells and the artillery fuzes for them (9.6 million shells in World War I).
+It designed new fuze models and designed improved processes for making those shells.

-In the twentieth century, Bartlett-Hayward expanded to become the country's largest producer of gas holders.
-During World War I and World War II, the company assembled munitions, artillery carriages and ship propellers for the United States and its allies.
-The company was acquired, first by McClintic-Marshall Construction Company in 1925, before being sold to Koppers Company in 1927.
-Absorbed as a directly owned division of Koppers in 1936, the West Baltimore facility remained open in that capacity until the firm left the city about 1980.
+The company was acquired by McClintic-Marshall Construction Company in 1925, then sold to Koppers Company in 1927.
+It was absorbed as a directly owned division of Koppers in 1936.

+During World War II, it did not resume artillery shell production (which was handled by other companies) but instead built carriages for antiaircraft artillery (the M3 carriage for the 37 mm gun M1 and the carriage for the 40 mm Bofors gun), naval aircraft catapults, aircraft propellers, and other materiel.

+The West Baltimore facility remained open as the home of the Koppers division until the firm left the city about 1980.